ANSSI-FR/sftp2misp/README.md

 If Python virtualenv is activated : `python3 sftp2misp.py ` otherwise `path/to/venv/bin/python3 sftp2misp.py`.

 Options
+  - `-h, --help` to get help
-  - `-c, --config CONFIG_FILE` to specify `CONFIG_FILE` as an alternative configuration file to `config/config.yaml`
+  - `-c CONFIG, --config CONFIG_FILE` Specify CONFIG as an alternative configuration file to `./conf/config.yaml`
-  - `-n, --no-download` to bypass JSON MISP files download, and just import into MISP the JSON MISP files from subfolder `./misp-json`
+  - `-n, --no-download ` If specified, bypass JSON MISP files download, and just import the local JSON MISP files into MISP instance
-  - `-e, --empty_local_directory` to empty the events download folder.
+  - `-d, --delete-local-directory-content` If specified, erase the content of the `local_directory` before JSON MISP files are downloaded

 When connecting to the SFTP server, if your private key has been generated with a password, you will need to enter it manually.